-is a project to promote and strengthen the German-Ethiopian textile business partnership.
-Financed by the German Federal Ministry of Economic Cooperation and Development and supported by sequa gGmbH.
-GESAMTMASCHE and ETGAMA jointly implement the project initiatives and inform on progress.
+is a project cooperation to promote and strengthen the German-Ethiopian textile business partnership.
+GESAMTMASCHE – the Confederation of the German Knitwear Industry, ETGAMA – the Ethiopian Textile and Garment Manufacturers Association and the Ethiopian Ministry of Agriculture – MoA jointly implement the project initiatives.
+It is funded by the German Ministry of Economic Cooperation and Development and supported by sequa gGmbH.

 Founded in 1916, the Confederation of the German Knitting Industry – GESAMTMASCHE – is the leading national trade association representing German producers of knitted fashion and fabrics for technical & fashion applications.
 German knitwear brands are internationally successful and hold a prominent market share in Europe.
 German knits have always been more than just fashion.
 They incorporate social trends, technical innovation, new materials and fashion culture.
 Unique design, the use of superior yarns and state-of-the-art technology form the basis of their international success.
 About 250 companies belong to the sector, this represents 7.8 billion Euros of exports per year.